t9md/atom-vim-mode-plus/ISSUE_TEMPLATE.md

-Then execute `Vim Mode Plus: Clip Debug Info`(which write info to clipboard) then paste here.
+Execute `Vim Mode Plus: Clip Debug Info`(which write info to clipboard) then paste here.

 Read and check all "Check list" bellow.

 # Check list